 People are telling me that I’m so strong for being able to go through this.
 The truth is, I only know that I can get through this because our last deployment was so bad.
 When you’ve already been through a hurricane, any other storm feels like a spring shower.

 We were new to Hawaii the last time J deployed.
 We had only been in our house for six months and C was barely seven weeks old.
 I was still learning my way around.
 The people in our squadron were spread out all over the island and the wives rarely got together.
 I made a few friends, but none that could really relate to what I was going through.
-Every spec of my time and energy was consumed caring for a newborn on my own.
+Every second of my time and energy was consumed caring for a newborn on my own.
 I had no time for self-care, I was a sleep-deprived zombie, and still battling lingering health issues from preeclampsia.
 The worst of it however, was that I developed severe postpartum anxiety and moderate postpartum depression shortly after C was born.
 I didn’t recognize it at the time, or perhaps I was just in denial that anything was wrong.
 I didn’t know that postpartum anxiety was even a real issue until long after the fact.
 I suffered through each day and I prayed to God every night that I wouldn’t accidentally hurt or kill myself, C, or Dulce.
 It really was that bad.
 It was one of the worst times of my life and it took years to mentally recover from.

 The basic response I received from people was “You’re doing great!
 You’re just exhausted taking care of a newborn and stressed that J is gone.”
 I may have appeared to be doing ok, but I was dealing with so much more than exhaustion and stress.
 The thing is, if you haven’t gone through postpartum anxiety or postpartum depression yourself, you are far less likely to recognize it in others and really can’t understand what it’s like.
 I didn’t have anyone in my life that could recognize it and because I kept it off of the blog and social media, I missed out on those people who would have recognized it, empathized, and helped.